Karaborg/My-Docker-Notes/README.md

   #npm:
 ```

-The bind mount we gave as `./src:/var/www/html` under nginx server has the same path we already mentioned in our `nginx.conf` file.
+The bind mount we gave as `./src:/var/www/html` under Nginx server has the same path we already mentioned in our `nginx.conf` file.

 Now, we will just run the 3 containers which are, `server`, `php` and `mysql` with `docker-compose up -d server php mysql` command.

 ## Permission Error
-There is a hight change of getting an permission error once you open `localhost:8000` on your browser.
-It is because `storage` folder inside of your `src` folder on your container.
-There are couple of way to fix that but, what I do is much easier:
+There is a high chance of getting a permission error once you open `localhost:8000` on your browser.
+It is because of; `storage` folder inside of your `src` folder on your container.
+There is couple of ways to fix that but, what I do is much easier:
 - Open **Docker Desktop**
 - Click on **Containers**
 - Click on your container name
 - It will bring up 3 containers to you, click on the container which has `server` somewhere
 - Open CLI
-- Go to `/var/www/html` which was the root path for service container.
+- Go to `/var/www/html` which was the root path for the service container.
 - Give the permission with `chmod o+w ./storage/ -R` command for **storage** folder

-After that, you will be able to see Lavarel Home Page when you go to `localhost:8000` on your browser.
+After that, you will be able to see Lavarel's Home Page when you go to `localhost:8000` on your browser.

 Moreover, assuming we have a running Laravel application.
-We also have our nginx service but, it does not recognize our code.
+We also have our Nginx service but, it does not recognize our code.
 To do that, we will add `depends-on` layer on our `docker-compose.yaml` file, like this:
 ```
 version: '3.8'
 services: